 The party's over for Fashion's Night Out.

-The event expanded to 500 U.S. cities and 30 cities globally.
-Celebrities mingled with shoppers, Champagne was served and designers sang karaoke and played pingpong to drum up business for the important fall retail season.
+The event was also celebrated on Long Island and expanded to 500 U.S. cities and 30 cities globally.
+Celebrities mingled with shoppers, champagne was served and designers sang karaoke and played pingpong to drum up business for the important fall retail season.

-CFDA chief executive Steven Kolb said Wednesday that he was proud of what had been accomplished.
+CFDA CEO Steven Kolb said Wednesday that he was proud of what had been accomplished.
 However, there was grumbling from some stores and designers that it cost money they weren't sure they saw back in sales.

 Fashion's Night Out will still be held in select international cities.